meta-llama/synthetic-data-kit/README.md

 # Processes all .pdf, .html, .docx, .pptx, .txt files
 # Saves parsed text files to data/parsed/

-# Generate QA pairs for all text files
+# Generate QA pairs for all parsed files
 synthetic-data-kit create ./data/parsed/ --type qa
-# Processes all .txt files in the directory
+# Processes all .lance files in the directory (legacy .txt files also supported)
 # Saves QA pairs to data/generated/

 # Curate all generated files